DragoonAethis/Coriolis/README.md

 Requirements:

-- The application was primarily developed and tested on Linux, but should work on Windows/macOS too.
+- Primarily developed and tested on Linux, but should work on Windows/macOS too.
-- You'll need Python 3.8+ with [Poetry](https://python-poetry.org/).
+- You'll need Python 3.9+ with [Poetry](https://python-poetry.org/).
 - For the database, you'll need PostgreSQL 13+.
 - Optional: You might want to use [Mailhog](https://github.com/mailhog/MailHog) as a fake SMTP server.